clearyy/arbys/README.md

-Small script to sign up for free food on Arbys.
+Small script to sign up for free food on Arbys using a discord bot.
 Requirements: Python 3.6 Requests Names Discord.py 0.16 (async) Colorama Catchall domain A brain

 How to use: Create a bot user on discord (https://www.youtube.com/watch?v=QEcC0jUz1aM if you don't know how).
 Then input your bots token into 'Your Token Here'.
 Add the bot to your server and it will be good to go.